dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 These primary and foreign keys make it easy to combine information from many different tables.

 > [!TIP]
 > Good to know: primary and foreign key are a general infrastructure in relational databases, i.e. also outside of CLDF.
-They can be tracked by different strings depending on wether they are primary or foreign, as in the case of CLDF (`Language_ID`and ÌD`), but they can also have identical labels ([example](https://nceas.github.io/sasap-training/materials/reproducible_research_in_r_fairbanks/data-modeling-tidy-data.html#primary-and-foreign-keys)).
+They can be labeled with different column/property names depending on wether they are primary or foreign, as in the case of CLDF (`Language_ID`and ÌD`), but they can also have identical labels ([example](https://nceas.github.io/sasap-training/materials/reproducible_research_in_r_fairbanks/data-modeling-tidy-data.html#primary-and-foreign-keys)).
 Meta-data, like the JSON-file, informs us which is which and what is linked to what.

 > [!CAUTION]
 > Primary and foreign keys are not the same as keys in dictionaries in python.